janecher/kids-calendar/README.md

 # Kids Schedule

-#### React Redux FireBase application, 09/25/2020
+#### React Redux FireBase application, 10/08/2020

 #### By _**Evgeniya Chernaya**_

 ## Description

-Kids Schedule application will help kids track their daily works and motivate them to do it on time.
+Kids Schedule application will help kids (users) track their daily tasks and motivate them to do it on time.

 ## Setup/Installation Requirements

 * Clone the repository to your desired directory (in terminal: git clone https://github.com/janecher/kids-schedule.git)
-* Do "npm install", then "npm run build" in the terminal
+* Do "npm install" in terminal
 * Do "npm run start" in the terminal to see the result in browser

 ## Specification

+Component tree

 <img src="public/component-tree.png"/><br>

-* User can sign in and sign up
+* User can sign in and sign up with email/password
-* Main user page incledes: greeting with user name, sign out buttton, sidebar with button to add a task and see the rewards, schedule table with day of the week columns
+* Main user page incledes: user name, today's week day, sign out buttton, sidebar with button to add a task and see the rewards, schedule table with day of the week columns
-* User can create a task and add it to corresponding part of the schedule table (such as school schedule and homework, after-school activities, etc.)
+* User can create a task and add it to corresponding part of the schedule table (by days of the week)
-* User can click on the task and see details, with edit, done, and delete buttons
+* User can click on the task and see details
+* On details component user can edit, done/undone, and delete task (edit, done, delete buttons)
+* Font color for done tasks changes to green, undone changes back to red color (default color is red)
-* For each “done” task user will get a reward (a star, a sticker, etc.), that appears on reward page
+* For each “done” task user will get a reward (sticker, that appears on stickerPage component) and motivate quote appears for 10 seconds on side bar
+* User can click on treasures button and see stickerPage component with rewarded stickers
+* User can sigh out with sign out button

-## FireBase
+## FireBase collections

-* User collection (userId)
+* User collection
-* Collections of days of the week (userId, taskId -?)
-* Collections of tasks (userId, weekId)
+* Tasks collection (has userId property)
+* Stickers collection (has userId property)

 ## Known Bugs